Jet engine: History

-The principle of the jet engine is not new; however, the technical advances necessary to make the idea work did not come to fruition until the 20th century.

-A rudimentary demonstration of jet power dates back to the aeolipile, a device described by Hero of Alexandria in 1st-century Egypt.
-This device directed steam power through two nozzles to cause a sphere to spin rapidly on its axis.
-It was seen as a curiosity.
-Meanwhile, practical applications of the turbine can be seen in the water wheel and the windmill.

-Historians have further traced the theoretical origin of the principles of jet engines to traditional Chinese firework and rocket propulsion systems.
-Such devices' use for flight is documented in the story of Ottoman soldier Lagâri Hasan Çelebi, who reportedly achieved flight using a cone-shaped rocket in 1633.

-The earliest attempts at airbreathing jet engines were hybrid designs in which an external power source first compressed air, which was then mixed with fuel and burned for jet thrust.
-The Italian Caproni Campini N.1, and the Japanese Tsu-11 engine intended to power Ohka kamikaze planes towards the end of World War II were unsuccessful.

-Even before the start of World War II, engineers were beginning to realize that engines driving propellers were approaching limits due to issues related to propeller efficiency, which declined as blade tips approached the speed of sound.
-If aircraft performance were to increase beyond such a barrier, a different propulsion mechanism was necessary.
+Before the start of World War II, engineers were beginning to realize that engines driving propellers were approaching performance limits due to issues related to propeller efficiency, which declined as blade tips approached the speed of sound.
+If aircraft performance was to increase beyond this point, a different propulsion mechanism would be necessary.
 This was the motivation behind the development of the gas turbine engine, the most common form of jet engine.

 The key to a practical jet engine was the gas turbine, extracting power from the engine itself to drive the compressor.
 The gas turbine was not a new idea: the patent for a stationary turbine was granted to John Barber in England in 1791.
 The first gas turbine to successfully run self-sustaining was built in 1903 by Norwegian engineer Ægidius Elling.
 Such engines did not reach manufacture due to issues of safety, reliability, weight and, especially, sustained operation.

 The first patent for using a gas turbine to power an aircraft was filed in 1921 by Maxime Guillaume.
-His engine was an axial-flow turbojet, but was never constructed, as it would have required considerable advances over the state of the art in compressors.
+His engine was an axial-flow turbojet, but was never constructed as it would have required considerable advances over the state of the art in compressors.
 Alan Arnold Griffith published An Aerodynamic Theory of Turbine Design in 1926 leading to experimental work at the RAE.